-Rocklin Elementary recently received a special recognition from the California PBIS Coalition at their State Conference this week in Sacramento, CA. There are over 10,000 schools in the state of California and 2,500 of these have implemented PBIS on their campuses.
+Rocklin Elementary is a PBIS (Positive Behavior Interventions and Supports) school and has been recognized for its 3rd year in a a row as a Platinum School.
+There are over 10,000 schools in the state of California and 2,500 of these have implemented PBIS on their campuses.
 There are four levels of recognition given by the California PBIS Coalition and Rocklin Elementary was one of only 17 schools that was recognized at the Platinum (highest) level.
 The California PBIS Coalition stated that our school “reflects excellence in the measurement of fidelity as well as our efforts in implementing the core features of Positive Behavioral Interventions and Supports (PBIS).”

 We believe that a key part to our success with PBIS is our families.
 We appreciate all you do to help your child show their “P.A.W.S.” each day!
 Our students model how they Problem Solve, Always Care, Work Hard, and Show Respect in all they do.
 We are in our fourth year of implementation at our school and are so proud of our Bulldog students, staff, and families.
 We would like to thank you for this partnership and want to celebrate this recognition with you.

 The mission of the Rocklin Unified School District’s Gifted and Talented Education (GATE) Program is to identify gifted and high achieving students, including those from diverse racial, social-economic, linguistic, and cultural backgrounds and to provide high quality differentiated instructional opportunities for learning that meet the needs of these students’ unique abilities.